thibaultyou/tradingview-alerts-processor/README.md

 ### 🚀 Usage

-You can use the bot with :
+You can use the bot by interacting with its [API](docs/api/API.md).
+Examples include :

 - [Tradingview alerts / webhooks system](docs/2_Alerts.md)
 - [HTTP requests](docs/3_Commands.md)